brandonmowat/react-chat-ui/README.md

 //...
 this.state = {
   messages : [
-    // To be deprecated and use Message objects instead.
     (new Message({ id: 1, message: "I'm the recipient!
 (The person you're talking to)" })), // Gray bubble (new Message({ id: 0, message: "I'm you -- the blue bubble!" })) // Blue bubble ],